dev-anony/md5-hashing-mpi/README.md

 This is a C-based parallel MD5 hashing tool that uses **MPI (Message Passing Interface)** to distribute computation across multiple processes.
 It is designed for performance and portability using standard C libraries and a custom MD5 implementation.

+##  Note

+This project demonstrates a conceptual approach to parallelism in cryptographic hash functions using MD5.
+While MD5 is relatively simpler and not secure for modern cryptography, this parallel implementation sets the foundation for more complex algorithms like SHA-1, SHA-256, or SHA-512, which involve more intricate bitwise operations and larger buffer states.

+The idea is to parallelize the input buffer processing, distributing chunks of data to multiple processes—each handling parts of the hashing pipeline or different inputs.
+This mimics how modern cryptographic systems handle data in parallel for performance optimization.

 ##  Features

 - Parallel computation using MPI